-You may not be unpacking your tent, taking long hikes or relaxing around a BBQ at a campsite for the foreseeable future, but when the government restrictions are lifted, you’ll want to be ready for what is sure to be a huge post-pandemic getaway.
+You may not be unpacking your tent, taking long hikes or relaxing around a BBQ at a campsite just yet, but from July 4, you’ll be able to go on a camping getaway.

 The Winfields Outdoors blog already has dozens of helpful articles designed to inspire you to have the best outdoors experience possible, and for this latest post we have collated some of the best ideas and top tips to help make sure you are ready to hit the camping ground running when the time comes.

 Make sure your tent is in good order

 Imagine after weeks spent indoors or isolating from your loved ones, you finally reach your tenting pitch and are looking forward to a well-deserved family break.
 You open your tent out ready to pitch and – disaster – it’s damaged.